jay-framework/jay/design-log/29 - algorithm to split safe code.md

 1. the pattern type - return, call, call & return or assignment
 2. the pattern statement access chain - the left side in the function above.
 3. the pattern input types
+   1. The first is the left hand side root type
+   2. The second an on are function call parameters
 4. the pattern output type
+5. target environment - `main`, or `any`

 types are supported with patterns by tracking the type name and import path.
 We stringify a type designator such that we can easily compare types.